Nutritional or dietary supplements have become popular. Should you be taking them or not?

 - NAC, ALA, Carnitine, and CoQ10 (as ubiquinol): For people focused on longevity and enhanced energy, mitochondrial support with these supplements can be very helpful.

 Whether you have a medical condition, want to maintain good health or don’t know which brands are the best and safest quality, don’t struggle with trying to decide on a supplement plan yourself.
 Come in to see us.
 We will work with you to develop a personalized supplement program to address your individual health needs.
-To find out more schedule a discovery call (free 15-minute call with one of our staff).
+To find out more about working with us schedule a discovery call.
 If you just want to get a supplement pack for general wellness without a consultation, email us at email@example.com for more details on how to get started with supplement packs shipped direct to your door each month.

 - US Department of Health and Human Services and US Department of Agriculture.
 2015-2020 Dietary Guidelines for Americans December 2015.
 Available at: https://health.gov/dietaryguidelines/2015/.
 Accessed 2/27/19.